PanK0/TalkingChalks/Demo/Gateway/README.md

 - `client.on_message = on_message` , on_message() callback to run when a message arrives on the topic
 - `client.username_pw_set(ttn_user, password=ttn_key)` , to access with TTN Application credentials
 - `client.connect(ttn_host, ttn_port, keepalive=60)` , to establish the connection with TTN

+***

+## Demo
+Running the Gateway with the `demo` command when asked starts a demo to visualize in real time the formation of the painting.

+Pressing enter instead of typing `demo` effectively starts the Gateway.

+***

+## Database
+In the file _scriptDatabase.py_ are contained the essential informations for the connection with the database.